Particular/docs.particular.net/samples/sqltransport/simple/sample.md

 ## Prerequisites

- 1. Ensure an instance of SQL Server Express is installed and accessible as `.\SQLEXPRESS`.
+ 1. Ensure an instance of SQL Server Express is installed and accessible as `.\SqlExpress`.
 Create a database `SqlServerSimple`.

 ## Running the project